cmelende/CS5262-50_Assignment1/README.md

 ## Confusion Matrix

+* Consider adding a confusion matrix.
+You may want to check with the professor, but ball park figures should be fine

 #### False Positives
 In stock trading, a false positive would mean that our trading model advised us to invest but it shouldnt have.
 This outcome is worst than a false negative, since there is not a floor to how much money we could lose.
 In theory, when we sell our stock, the stock could have crashed to $0, or lost %100 of its value.